Rebuilding

 The mask of: The frontier self — determined and rootless.

 The transition into vertical ambition.
-Leaving the open land for the steel and glass of high-rises, this work captures the psychological shift from rural refuge to urban reinvention.
+Leaving the open land for the steel and glass of high-rises, this work captures the psychological shift from rural refuge back to urban reinvention.
 The blackening layers climb the structure like accumulated pressure and resolve.

 The mask of: Ambition and the drive to rise.